-A single charge will give between 5-8 hours of use depending on how long you use it and the amount of pressure you use during your massage sessions.
+In our test, a single charge gave us between 5-6 hours of use depending on how long we tested it and the amount of pressure we used during the massage sessions.

 If you have 10-minute daily sessions it should be able to go for 10 days or even more.
 There are 4 LEDs below the power button that indicate the charge level.